umontreal-simul/latnetbuilder/README.md

 * `--build-docs` to generate the documentation, if [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is available on the system.
-* `--build-examples` to compile, execute and install example code, including code from the tutorial.
+* `--build-examples` to compile and install example code, including code from the tutorial, which will also be verified to yield correct output.
 * `--build-web-ui` to generate the web interface (this will cause waf to download a patched version of [pyjs](http://pyjs.org/) during the build process).